Sullivannichols/classes/README.md

-# csc404
+## README
-Repo for CSC404-Cyber Security class.
+Repo for all CSC classes.